Five steps to securing your identity infrastructure

 - Utilize cloud intelligence

 We appreciate how seriously you take security and hope this document is a useful roadmap to a more secure posture for your organization.

-If you need assistance to plan and deploy the recommendations, refer to the Azure AD project deployment plans for help.
+If you need assistance to plan and deploy the recommendations, refer to the Microsoft Entra ID project deployment plans for help.